 For more information, see: Supplying safe hand sanitiser.

 The ACCC is aware of incidents of hand sanitiser ingestions due to children confusing the packaging with food items.
 As many hand sanitisers are alcohol-based, containing 60 per cent or more ethanol, accidentally ingesting even a small amount may cause serious health issues.

 - When buying hand sanitiser, check the ingredients label for any ingredients that may cause an allergic reaction to you or your family.

 - For hand sanitiser to be effective, it needs to have high ethanol content (ideally more than 60 per cent) or another active ingredient.
-If this information is not available on the packaging (e.g. contains 60 per cent ethanol), ask the retailer or supplier.
-While this information does not need to be on the label of the product, a supplier should be able to provide a clear answer to this question.
+If this information is not available on the packaging (for example, 'contains 60 per cent ethanol'), ask the retailer or supplier.

 - If the ingredients are not listed on the product or provided in other forms prior to purchase, or the supplier is unable to answer your questions, think twice about purchasing the product and report it to the ACCC.

 - If you have children at home, look for hand sanitiser that has child-resistant packaging or other closures that make it difficult for children to access the product.

 - If you are using your own bottles at an in-store hand sanitiser refill station, ensure you mark your bottles clearly to avoid confusion with other household or food items.

 - When purchasing hand sanitiser in bulk to refill existing or new bottles, choose appropriate refill bottles that do not resemble food or beverage products.